 The menu has been designed by Michelin-star chef Andrew Pern, and prepared and served by tutors and students from Scarborough TEC’s catering course, which has created three Michelin star chefs.

 Also speaking will be Scarborough sailor and adventurer Guy Waites, who is taking part in the Golden Globe round the world race, a gruelling non-stop seven-month challenge.

 The York and North Yorkshire Local Enterprise Partnership alongside the Careers and Enterprise Company is again a leading supporter.

-North Yorkshire County Council is again providing transport for schools to take part, and Scarborough Borough Council is providing the Spa as the venue again.
+North Yorkshire County Council is again providing transport for schools to take part.
+Scarborough Borough Council is providing the Spa as the venue again, at no cost.